connectwithvanshika/app-ideas/Projects/1-Beginner/True-or-False-App.md

 -   [ ] User can enter two strings to be compared
 -   [ ] User can enter a valid Javascript conditional operator to be used to compare the two strings
 -   [ ] User can see the result of the conditional as TRUE or FALSE
--   [ ] User can see a warning if the input strings or conditional operator that has been entered is not valid
+-   [ ] User can see a warning if the input strings or conditional operator entered is not valid

 ## Bonus features